Do Folliculitis Home Remedies Work? We Asked the Docs

 While not life threatening to most, folliculitis can cause discomfort, and be aesthetically unappealing.
 However, in certain cases folliculitis can have serious repercussions.

-“In those with a weakened immune system, folliculitis can have more severe consequences and may lead to blood stream infections, but this would be extremely rare,” says Dr. Mercedes E. Gonzalez, Medical Director at Pediatric Dermatology of Miami, Florida.
+“In those with a weakened immune system, folliculitis can have more severe consequences and may lead to blood stream infections, but this would be extremely rare,” says Dr. Mercedes E. Gonzalez, Medical Director at Pediatric Dermatology of Miami.

-Folliculitis can subside on its own without treatment, but it can also worsen over time if left alone.
-“Folliculitis can be dangerous, and can spread if it is caused by bacterial infection,” says Dr. Purvisha Patel, a cosmetic surgeon and dermatologist at the Advanced Dermatology & Skin Cancer Associates in Memphis, Tennessee.
+Folliculitis can subside on its own without treatment, but it can also worsen over time if left untreated.
+“Folliculitis can be dangerous, and can spread if it is caused by bacterial infection,” says Dr. Purvisha Patel, a cosmetic surgeon and dermatologist at the Advanced Dermatology & Skin Cancer Associates in Memphis.
 “It can be hard to treat if caused by a fungus.”

 While more severe cases may cause permanent hair loss or scarring, in most cases medication or over-the-counter treatments produce rapid results.

 While both Gonzalez and Patel agree that seeing a professional dermatologist is ideal when managing folliculitis, some might opt for a home remedy.
-Whether due to time or financial constraints, choosing to treat folliculitis at home has its clear advantages, but it also has possible undesirable outcomes.
+Whether due to time or financial constraints, choosing to treat folliculitis at home has its clear advantages, but it also holds the risk of undesirable outcomes.

 That being said, out of the various home remedies described online, Patel and Gonzalez have seen many that do nothing, some that could worsen the condition, and even a few that could cure it.